thenewdarling/CurseOfStrahd/Session Recaps/Session 31.md

 ## *Session beginning Day 28*

 - [[Ireena]] begins coughing blood after her exertion opening the portal.
 - The party find themselves in a garden courtyard, with an arch entering.
-This is the outermost wall of [[Argynvostholt]]. [[Ireena]] has brought us here as it's one of the two places [[Strahd]] is unable to enter.
+This is the outermost wall of [[Wiki/Places of Interest/Argynvostholt]]. [[Ireena]] has brought us here as it's one of the two places [[Strahd]] is unable to enter.
 - We enter the little groundskeeper's hut and find [[Van Richten]] smoking a pipe.
 He appears aged fifty years by the trauma he's endured since we last saw him.
 - He produces [[Strahd's diary]], giving it to the party for safekeeping.
 - He tells us about the [[Amber Temple]], and we tell him about the book we found in [[Tasha]]'s Tower.
 He reveals there's a cipher in it.